covalenthq/covalent-docs/content/en/docs/network/network-resources/delegator-faq.md

 ### Can I swap my staked CQT to a different Operator?

 Yes.
-You would first have to undelegate your stake however and wait until the cool-down period is over.
+You would first have to unstake your stake however and wait until the cool-down period is over.

 ### Why is Staking live on Moonbeam?

 For every piece of ‘work’ Network Operators perform such as producing a Block Specimen, a respective proof is published to the [ProofChain Contract](https://www.covalenthq.com/docs/network/network-resources/glossary/).
 Publishing proofs is a key mechanism in ensuring that the data Operators produce is honest and trustworthy.
 Publishing proofs on Ethereum Mainnet would have ridiculous costs.
-Hence, Moonbean was selected as the settlement layer of the Covalent Network.
+Hence, Moonbeam was selected as the settlement layer of the Covalent Network.

 ### How often can rewards be claimed?

 Rewards can be claimed immediately.

-### Is there a minimum delegation amount?
+### Is there a minimum stake amount for delegators?

 There is no minimum delegation amount.
-There is, however, a maximum cap that Operators can accept in delegations.
+There is, however, a maximum cap that Operators can accept in delegations due to the Max Cap Multiplier staking parameter.
 Hence, some may be unavailable for delegating.
+This cap will be increasing with time however and as a result, more space will become available to stake with Network Operators.

 ### How can I bridge my CQT to Moonbeam?